9 tips for writing a good cover letter

-Posted at 25/08/2020
+Posted at 24/01/2024

-1. Write a concise cover letter
+Why is a cover letter important

 You should keep your cover letter concise and only include the essentials because employers and recruiters receive multiple CVs every week.

 Just like your CV, your cover letter should not surpass one page.
 Take the time to think about the most important information and make your sentences short and concise.

 2. Tailor your cover letter to the job offer